django-cms/django-cms/docs/user/tutorial/10-log-in.rst

     Otherwise it will only take a few minutes to set up your new account.
 Simply follow the steps.

+#.  .. todo:: until the tutorial site is available, ask Dario for a link to a copy of it.

-#.
-In the Control Panel, select a *Add a new Project*, and when prompted opt for *Start with a
+    In the Control Panel, select a *Add a new Project*, and when prompted opt for *xxxxx*.
-    theme and content*.
 Follow the steps, until your new site has been deployed.

 #.
 To login to your new website, hit the |open-site| link on the dashboard.

     .. |open-site| image:: /user/tutorial/images/open_site.png
        :alt: Open site
+       :width: 96

     .. image:: /user/tutorial/images/aldryn_dashboard.png
        :alt: Aldryn Dashboard
+       :width: 1065

 #.
 Select *Sign in with Aldryn*